kelayamatoz/Digital-Systems-Design-Lab/lab2.md

 by eyeballing your code, there is a way to get actual execution cycles on a controller-by-controller basis using a Spatial/special feature called "instrumentation."

-To turn on instrumentation hooks, use the ``bin/spatial <app name> --synth --instrument`` flag when compiling the app.
+To turn on instrumentation hooks, use the ``bin/spatial <app name> --synth --fpga=VCS --instrument`` option when compiling the app.
 This flag injects performance counters that count the number of cycles each controller is enabled, as well as the number of times a particular controller is done.
 Note that performance counters will only be injected in the --synth backend.

 Once you compile your app, you should run it normally with the run.sh script.
 You may notice that there are some extra lines that are spitting out information about the app.
 Running the run.sh script created a file in your current directory called